sayolove/ngu-guide/src/content/docs/en/mechanics/adventure.md

 Killing enemies grants a number of progress points towards earning Perk Points (PP)
 - Each enemy grants (200 + floor) progress points, 1 million progress points giving 1 PP
 - PP can be spent in the ITOPOD Perks menu in Adventure for various benefits
-    - Check your progression chat for a list of suggested perk purchases
+    - Check your progression chapter for a list of suggested perk purchases
     - Tip: Right-clicking on a perk will buy as many levels as you can afford
 - Every 10 floors, when you clear the floor for the first time ever, you get a PP reward
     - This reward is multiplied by 10 for every 100th floor, and then increases by 1 for next